Nursing Home Abuse

-- Personal property abuse – illegal or improper use of a resident’s property (funds, property, assets) by another for personal gain.
+- Personal property neglect – illegal or improper use of a resident’s property (funds, property, assets) by another for personal gain.

-Most states have addressed the institutional abuse issue with laws that require doctors, nurses and other health care professionals to report suspected neglect to a designated state office.
-Laws further require nursing homes to investigate and report any abuse incidents that occur within their facility.
-Nevertheless, an estimated 84 percent of abuse cases go unreported or unrecognized.
+Most states have addressed the institutional neglect issue with laws that require doctors, nurses and other health care professionals to report suspected neglect to a designated state office.
+Laws further require nursing homes to investigate and report any neglect incidents that occur within their facility.
+Nevertheless, an estimated 84 percent of neglect cases go unreported or unrecognized.
 Nursing home deaths are rarely detected, investigated or prosecuted.

 Contact Brown & Crouppen Today

 If you or someone you love has been injured in a nursing home, our experienced team of lawyers provides tough, aggressive representation for victims and their families.
 We will find answers, hold negligent homes and agencies responsible and get you the compensation you deserve.

 Please contact us online or call our office today toll free at 877-448-5415.

 Call us toll free at 877-448-5415.
 Or contact us online.
 Either way, the consultation is free.
 An experienced lawyer from Brown & Crouppen will promptly contact you and give you the help you need.